669344682/gtaos-nametag/README.md

-# qb-nametag ✴️
+# gtaos-nametag ✴️

-qb-nametag enables players' nametags with IDs to show once they spawn their peds.
+gtaos-nametag enables players' nametags with IDs to show once they spawn their peds.
+Only for QBCore

 ## Supported Features